bcaitech1/p4-dkt-endgame/saint/README.md

 # SAINT

-**Disclaimer: This model was excluded from the final submission.**
+**Disclaimer: This model was excluded from the final submission model.**

-This is an implementation of the SAINT model modified to fit with i-Scream dataset.
+This is an implementation of the SAINT model modified to fit i-Scream dataset.
 The single model performance scored AUROC of 0.7027 on the public leaderboard.

 ### Run (Train & Inference)